carstenbauer/MonteCarlo.jl/docs/src/DQMC/Introduction.md

 #### Lattice

-The lattice is interchangeable part of the model.
-We currently support a few lattices natively (Chain, Square, Cubic, Triangular) and provide a Wrapper for [LatticePhysics.jl](https://github.com/janattig/LatticePhysics.jl)
+MonteCarlo.jl provides its own lattice structure inspired by [LatticePhysics.jl](https://github.com/janattig/LatticePhysics.jl).
+The structure is generic, meaning that it should be possible to implement any lattice with it.
+Lattices are currently part of the model and the `HubbardModel` should work with any lattice.

 #### Field